Akshatb2006/Akshatb2006.github.io/README.md

 ### 1. Funnel Chart – Contributors and Drop-offs

-The funnel chart visualizes the **different stages of contributor engagement** in a project.
-It is divided into two complementary sections:
+The funnel chart visualizes the **stages of contributor engagement** in a project.
+It is divided into two complementary views:

-- **Contributors Funnel:** Displays the number of contributors at each stage of involvement:
+- **Contributors Funnel:** Displays how many contributors exist at each level.
+- **Drop-offs Funnel:** Highlights how many contributors fail to progress between stages.

+Levels used:
-  - **Newcomers:** Contributors who recently made their first activity (e.g., commenting, opening an issue, or making a PR).
+- **Newcomers:** First-time contributors who recently made their initial activity.
-  - **Regular Contributors:** Those who consistently participate over a period of time.
-  - **Frequent Contributors:** Members with sustained contributions (PRs, commits, code reviews).
+- **Regular Contributors:** Contributors with consistent but moderate engagement.
-  - **Core Maintainers:** Contributors who take on significant roles in managing the project.

-- **Drop-offs Funnel:** Highlights where contributors tend to **disengage or stop contributing** along their journey.
-This helps maintainers identify bottlenecks in onboarding or engagement processes.

-The funnel chart thus provides a **clear, stage-wise representation of contributor flow**, enabling community managers to target specific levels for improvement.
+- **Core Contributors:** Key maintainers or highly active long-term members.

+This visualization allows maintainers to **pinpoint retention bottlenecks and improve contributor flow**.

 ---

 ### 2. Radar Chart – Contributor Activities Breakdown

-The radar chart displays the **distribution of contributor activities** across different categories, giving a multi-dimensional view of how contributors interact with the project.
-Categories include:
+The radar chart shows the **distribution of contributor activities** across multiple dimensions:

-- **Pull Requests Created**
-- **Pull Requests Reviewed**
+- **Pull Request Openers**
-- **Issues Opened**
-- **Issues Closed**
+- **Issues Creators**
-- **Comments on PRs and Issues**
-- **Code Commits**

-Each axis of the radar chart corresponds to one type of activity, and the data plotted shows **which areas contributors are most involved in and which are lacking attention**.
-This visualization helps project maintainers balance participation and spot underrepresented activities.
+- **Pull Request Commenters**
+- **Pull Request Mergers**

+This multi-axis chart helps identify **which contribution types dominate participation** and where there is room for growth.

 ---

 ## Key Outcomes

-- Developed **two interactive visualizations (Funnel & Radar) integrated into 8Knot**, making it easier to analyze contributor engagement patterns.
+- Delivered **two new interactive visualizations integrated into 8Knot**.
-- Enhanced the **decision-making ability of project maintainers** by identifying drop-off points and activity imbalances.
-- Improved **onboarding strategy insights** by showcasing how newcomers transition (or fail to transition) into regular contributors.
+- Created **modular Augur queries** that can be reused in future analytics.
+- Improved **community managers' ability to analyze retention** and **visualize contributor diversity**.
+- Provided a **framework for future contributor journey analytics** in CHAOSS.

 ---

 ## Challenges Faced

-- Ensuring **data accuracy and consistency** across different repositories with varying activity structures.
+- Aligning different **data schemas and ensuring query consistency** across multiple repositories.
-- Designing **visualizations that were both intuitive and detailed**, balancing aesthetics with data density.
+- Handling **asynchronous data fetching with caching** to avoid performance bottlenecks.
-- Coordinating efforts as two GSoC contributors working on similar parts of the same project.
+- Coordinating between **two GSoC contributors working on interconnected parts** of the same project.

 ---

 ## Acknowledgments

 We would like to thank:
-- **Mentors and the CHAOSS community** for their guidance and feedback.
+- **Our mentors and the CHAOSS community** for their continuous guidance.
-- Google Summer of Code for providing this platform.
+- Google Summer of Code for making this contribution possible.
-- Everyone who tested, reviewed, and provided insights during the project.
+- Everyone who tested, reviewed, and provided feedback throughout the project.

 ---